 Rewards are only given as a result of your hard

-things, it's amazing how powerful this can be, driving you towards your long term
+dedicated work.
+Believe me: a long time ago and even today I still use this same system, it's amazing how powerful this can be - driving you towards your long term

 weight lifting goal.